Artemis-the-gr8/PlayerStatsExpansion/README.md

 ## Keywords

 The available keywords are:
-- `number` - an optional keyword signalling that only the stat-number should be displayed, without the other information.
+- `only:x` - an optional keyword signalling that only a part of the should be displayed, without the other information.
+The options are:
+    - `only:number` - get only the statistic number, with the formatting as specified in the PlaceholderAPI config
-- `number:raw` - if the arg raw is included, the number will be stripped of any formatting and color.
+    - `only:number_raw` - get only the statistic number, stripped of any formatting and color.
+    - `only:player_name` - get the name of the player that is on this position of the top-list
 - **selection**:
     - `top: n` - get a single line from a top-statistic-list
     - `player: player-name` - get a player-statistic